Double Decreases: Left Right Center - 18 Methods

 Quick steps

-Slip three stitches knitwise, one at a time, to the RH needle.
-Then slide the LH needle into these three stitches from left to right and knit them together through the back loops.
+Slip three stitches knitwise, one at a time.
+Then slide LH needle into these three stitches from left to right and knit them together through the back loops.

-• Step 6: Pull the new stitch through all three stitches.
+Pull the new stitch through all three stitches

 Knit 3 Together